-- (A) on any form of public transportation; or - (B) in any public place. - (4) Operate, navigate, or be in actual physical control of any motor vehicle, aircraft, or motorboat while under the influence of marihuana. - (5) Use marihuana if that person does not have a serious or debilitating medical condition. - (c) Nothing in this act shall be construed to require: - (1) A government medical assistance program or commercial or non-profit health insurer to reimburse a person for costs associated with the medical use of marihuana. - (2) An employer to accommodate the ingestion of marihuana in any workplace or any employee working while under the influence of marihuana. - (d) Fraudulent representation to a law enforcement official of any fact or circumstance relating to the medical use of marihuana to avoid arrest or prosecution shall be punishable by a fine of \$500.00, which shall be in addition to any other penalties that may apply for making a false statement or for the use of marihuana other than use undertaken pursuant to this act. - (e) All other acts and parts of acts inconsistent with this act do not apply to the medical use of marihuana as provided for by this act.
+- (a) The medical use of marihuana is allowed under state law to the extent that it is carried out in accordance with the provisions of this act. - (b) This act shall not permit any person to do any of the following: - (1) Undertake any task under the influence of marihuana, when doing so would constitute negligence or professional malpractice. - (2) Possess marihuana, or otherwise engage in the medical use of marihuana: - (A) in a school bus; - (B) on the grounds of any preschool or primary or secondary school; or - (C) in any correctional facility. - (3) Smoke marihuana: - (A) on any form of public transportation; or - (B) in any public place. - (4) Operate, navigate, or be in actual physical control of any motor vehicle, aircraft, or motorboat while under the influence of marihuana. - (5) Use marihuana if that person does not have a serious or debilitating medical condition. - (c) Nothing in this act shall be construed to require: - (1) A government medical assistance program or commercial or non-profit health insurer to reimburse a person for costs associated with the medical use of marihuana. - (2) An employer to accommodate the ingestion of marihuana in any workplace or any employee working while under the influence of marihuana. - (d) Fraudulent representation to a law enforcement official of any fact or circumstance relating to the medical use of marihuana to avoid arrest or prosecution shall be punishable by a fine of \$500.00, which shall be in addition to any other penalties that may apply for making a false statement or for the use of marihuana other than use undertaken pursuant to this act. - (e) All other acts and parts of acts inconsistent with this act do not apply to the medical use of marihuana as provided for by this act.
 [MCL 333.26427.]

 When interpreting § 7, it is important to remember that an individual acquires protection from arrest and prosecution under this act only if suffering from serious or debilitating medical condition.
 A person without such a condition, as defined by the act and diagnosed by a physician, is prohibited from using marijuana and remains subject to the penalties set forth in the Public Health Code.
-Section 7(b)(5) acts as an affirmative defense to a prosecution under the Public Health Code, meaning that the defendant has the responsibility of establishing that he or she was suffering from a serious or debilitating medical condition as a prerequisite to establishing a medical marijuana defense.
-Once the defendant has presented sufficient evidence to establish the existence of a sufficiently serious medical condition, the prosecuting attorney may seek to rebut it, including by cross-examination of the defendant's physician regarding whether the defendant had a serious or debilitating medical condition.
-Of course, the prosecution may also call medical experts to rebut the defendant's evidence.
+Section 7(b)(5) acts as an affirmative defense to a prosecution under the Public Health Code, meaning that the defendant has the responsibility of establishing that he or she was suffering from a serious or debilitating medical condition as a prerequisite to establishing a medical-marijuana defense.
+Once the defendant has presented sufficient evidence to establish the existence of a sufficiently serious medical condition, the prosecution may seek to rebut it, including by cross-examination of the defendant's physician regarding whether the defendant had a serious or debilitating medical condition.
+Of course, the prosecution may also call medical expert witnesses to rebut the defendant's evidence.

-A defendant asserting the medical marijuana defense bears the burden of establishing the existence of a qualifying medical condition; a mere assertion is not sufficient.23 Further, it logically follows that a defendant resorting to that defense by placing into evidence his or her medical condition necessarily waives any physician-patient privilege that would otherwise limit a prosecutor's prerogative to question the defendant's physician or examine pertinent medical records.
+A defendant asserting the medical-marijuana defense bears the burden of establishing the existence of a qualifying medical condition; a mere assertion is not sufficient.23 Further, it logically follows that a defendant resorting to that defense by placing into evidence his or her medical condition necessarily waives any physician-patient privilege that would otherwise limit a prosecutor's prerogative to question the defendant's physician or examine pertinent medical records.